 In addition to being used to study decontamination options, NBACC’s research has been used to develop a predictive model to estimate virus decay on three non-porous surfaces under a limited range of environmental conditions, such as room temperature and relative humidity.
 The surfaces S&T is evaluating are stainless steel, ABS plastic (e.g. phones, computer keyboards, computer mouse), and nitrile rubber (e.g., disposable gloves).
 Future iterations will expand temperature range and surface comparisons.

 SARS-CoV-2 Estimated Airborne Particles Decay Calculator

 NBACC data has been used to develop a predictive model to estimate virus decay in airborne particles, or aerosols, that mimic the respiratory droplets produced by talking, coughing, and sneezing.
 The resulting tool covers a limited range of temperature, relative humidity, and ultraviolet index (sunlight) conditions.
 The model will be updated as additional data on viral stability in airborne particles are generated.

 COVID-19 Resources for First Responders and other Partners

-Are you a first responder looking for COVID-19 guidance from authoritative sources?
+Are you a first responder or partner looking for COVID-19 guidance from authoritative sources?
 Check out our consolidated list of resources to help inform and guide your actions.

 - COVID-19 Resources for First Responders